Articles , Glossary

 Information

-In general, home page can include the following data:
+In general, the home page can include the following data:

 • the nature of the website: the page has to instantly inform users if it’s a company website, blog, e-commerce website, social network, educational platform or anything else

-• brand or company identity elements: home page requires a recognizable visual presentation distinguishing the website from its competitors.
+• brand or company identity elements: home page requires a recognizable visual presentation, distinguishing the website from its competitors.
 If there is a product, company or brand behind it, webpage design should consistently reflect its identity with logo, slogan, corporate colors or anything else of that kind.
-In other cases, the website itself should be seen as a brand and apply strategies of identity design for better brand awareness.
+In other cases, the website itself should be seen as a brand and apply identity design strategies for better brand awareness.

 • benefits of the website: it should quickly inform users why the website can be helpful or interesting for them